georgemarselis-nvi/Horizon/README.md

 Plasma:

-interactive treemap support/module  visual/reporting module of Horizon via a separate Horizon-querying daemon, like treewiz/baobab does. as fast as that. and simple reports to users that show them usage. they can go log in if htey want full analysis.
+interactive treemap support/module  visual/reporting module of Horizon via a separate Horizon-querying daemon, like treewiz/baobab does. as fast as that. and simple reports to users that show them usage. they can go log in if htey want full analysis. real-time storage heatmaps

-is a great name:
-Evokes energy, flow, and visibility
-Fits thematically with Horizon, Aurora, Tundra
-Sounds fast, dynamic—perfect for real-time storage heatmaps Use it for the

 -->